Russia: Nine COVID-19 patients die in oxygen malfunction | DW | 09.08.2021

 "Medical staff has started to connect the patients who are on ventilators to oxygen tanks.
 Oxygen tanks have started to arrive," acting head of North Ossetia Sergei Menyailo said.

-However, Menyailo also claimed that the lungs of the nine patients had suffered "90 percent damage" before the rupture, meaning that their deaths could not be blamed on the malfunction.
+However, Menyailo also claimed that the lungs of the nine patients had suffered "90% damage" before the rupture, meaning that their deaths could not be blamed on the malfunction.
 The problem was "promptly detected and eliminated within 30 to 40 minutes" he added.

 He went on to say that the region has no problem in supplying its hospitals with oxygen.